 List on Packagist with

 league as the vendor namespace.

 Write unit tests.
-Aim for at least 80% coverage for v1.0.
+Aim for at least 80% coverage in version 1.

 DocBlock all the things.